 REEF members are at the heart of our grassroots marine conservation programs.
 Over 43,000 divers, snorkelers, students, and armchair naturalists stand behind our mission.

-This month we highlight Doug Harder (REEF member since 1996).
-Doug lives in Monument, Colorado, and has conducted 759 REEF surveys.
-Doug is a member of the Advanced Assessment Team in both the Tropical Western Atlantic and Hawaii.
-Here's what Doug had to say about REEF:
+This month we highlight Franklin Neal (REEF member since 2000).
+Franklin and his wife Cassandra (also an active REEF member) spend much of their time in Bonaire these days, but they originally called New York home.
+Franklin has conducted 1,179 REEF surveys! and he is a member of the Advanced Assessment Team in the Tropical Western Atlantic.
+Here's what Franklin had to say about REEF:

 Every month, scientists, government agencies, and other groups request raw data from REEF’s Fish Survey Project database.
 Here is a sampling of who has asked for REEF data recently and what they are using it for:

 - Scientists from NOAA Fisheries are using REEF data to conduct stock assessments on parrotfishes in Puerto Rico and US Virgin Islands.

 - REEF Advanced Assessment Team members joined the Living Oceans Foundation's Global Reef Expedition in the Bahamas.
 Scientists from LOF are now using the REEF data collected to generate species distribution maps of remote areas including Cay Sal Bank.

 - A researcher from the Gilbert Ichthyological Society at the Burke Museum in Washington is evaluating the distribution of the two sub-species of blue rockfish along the west coast.